HeartPredict/HeartPredict/README.md

 - How accurately can we predict DEATH_EVENT using clinical features?
 - Which machine learning model performs best for this prediction task?
-  (We can use DecisionTrees, RandomForest or other classifiers) Let us use scikit-learn
-- How do different models compare in terms of accuracy, precision, recall and other metrics?

 ### Survival Analysis

-- What is the survival rate of patients over the follow-up period?
-- How do survival rates vary with different clinical features (e.g., age, ejection fraction)?
 - Can we identify patient subgroups with higher or lower survival probabilities?
+- And what is the survival rate of patients over the follow-up period?

 ### Risk Factor Analysis